For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Strigidae (Owls)

-CENTRAL AMERICAN PYGMY-OWL (Glaucidium griseiceps) – Called once at EARTH but then went totally silent. [*]
+CENTRAL AMERICAN PYGMY-OWL (Glaucidium griseiceps) [*]

 Caprimulgidae (Nightjars and Allies)